Education for a Stable Future

 Investing in education

-Many school districts across the state are facing budget deficits as a result of the increasing costs of providing mandated resources for students who require special education support.
-In addition, state spending on education in Minnesota has not kept up with the cost of inflation, leaving students, schools, and teachers to work with less financial support.
-I believe strongly in ensuring that all students have the tools they need in order to fully develop their abilities, and I am committed to securing fair pay for our educators who guide their development.
+Our state succeeds when we invest in comprehensive educational pathways that support the academic growth of all students throughout their lives.
+State spending on education in Minnesota has not kept up with the cost of inflation, leaving students, schools, and teachers to work with less financial support.
+As a result, the individualized needs of many students who are achieving at-or-above grade-level, as well as those who require special educational resources, are not able to be addressed.
+I believe strongly in ensuring that all students have the tools they need to fully develop their capabilities, and I am committed to securing fair pay for our educators who guide their development.

 Making post-secondary education more affordable